Top 10 Things to Do in Lisbon, Portugal

 I have to disclose up front that I did not go to the Museu Nacional do Azulejo, or the National Tile Museum, myself.
 However, anyone and everyone we spoke to said it was one of the best museums they’d ever been to.
 So, I’m adding it to the list of things to do in Lisbon… for you.
 And, if I ever go back, I’ll definitely be doing this.

 I know, I know—a tile museum?
 But you have to understand the significance and history of tile in Portugal.
 They’re everywhere, all over the country, they decorate everything in the cities, and they tell all the stories of Portugal’s long history.
 They’re a huge part of the Portuguese culture.
-And I hear the museum displays some of the most intricately tile work you’ve ever seen.
+And I hear the museum displays some of the most intricate tile work you’ve ever seen.

 More Things To Do In Lisbon?

 If you’re looking for an authentic city getaway with some real flavor, Lisbon is the place to be.
-This little city is packed to the brim with history and art and food and wine.
-And it’s a really inexpensive country to visit.
-No way should Lisbon be just a side note to a Spain vacation; it’s a whole experience unto itself.
-Want to add your top sights in Lisbon?
-Drop them in the comments section or shoot me an email via my Contact page.
+This little city is packed to the brim with history, art, food, and wine.
+And it’s a really inexpensive country to travel in.

 PIN THIS FOR LATER…